RonaldTheodoro/Scrun/README.md

-# Basic Project
+# Scrum Table

-This is just a basic sample for django projects
+A simple project from the book lightweight django

 ## How to develop?